Exploring New Directions

 New Trad?
 What do you mean by that? +

 Here, sean-nós meets nua-nós: old styles converge and connect with the new.
 Join us for three days of discovering, sharing and collaborating as we explore contemporary creations alongside the age-old through workshops, sessions and performances.

 What made an anonymous Celtic tune last 400 years or more?
 How do traditional steps and rhythms inform contemporary dance styles?
 What makes “new trad” traditional?

-Atlantic Canada - and Nova Scotia, in particular - is famous for its traditional Scots and Irish heritage, especially in the heart of Gaelic Cape Breton.
-Today, vibrant contemporary Celtic music and dance scenes are thriving, building on these deep roots to create tomorrow’s traditions.
+Atlantic Canada --- and Nova Scotia, in particular --- is famous for its traditional Scots and Irish heritage.
+From the heart of Gaelic Cape Breton, to the pubs of Halifax, vibrant contemporary Celtic music and dance scenes are thriving, building on deep roots to create tomorrow’s traditions.

 Discover as many amazing bands and artists as you can.
 Learn new skills or improve your techniques during our workshops.
 Come prepared to be wowed by our amazing line-up of concert performers, and plan to take to the floor yourself at our late-night ceilidh.

 Re-Jigged is a project of The New Trad Society, a provincially incorporated non-profit society: